AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install-pip.rst

      pip install numpy wxpython scipy matplotlib pyopengl pillow h5py imageio requests gitpython

+.. index:: Customized Python installation; homebrew

 homebrew
 ---------------

 Homebrew is one of several installers that will install a OS-specific complied software package or will download, compile and install the package from source code.
 See help information for that installer.

+.. index:: Customized Python installation; Linux distro tools

 Distro-supplied packages
 ---------------------------------

-A small number of users or sites prefer to use Python distributions supplied via a Linux distrobution, such as from Ubuntu, Debian or Redhat.
+A small number of users or sites prefer to use Python distributions supplied via a Linux distribution, such as from Ubuntu, Debian or Redhat.
 As an example for how this is done, please see some older notes on installation with the Raspberry Pi OS:  https://subversion.xray.aps.anl.gov/trac/pyGSAS/wiki/InstallPiLinux.